pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 ## How does TiDB Cloud classify customer data?

-Customer data is the data sent from customer applications to TiDB Cloud clusters for analysis, processing, and storage with customers' accounts.
-TiDB Cloud classifies customer data as follows:
+Customer data refers to the data that customer applications send to TiDB Cloud clusters for analysis, processing, and storage under customers' accounts.
+TiDB Cloud classifies customer data into the following categories:

 - Business data (including consumer data and table data)
 - Database files (including database backups and snapshots)